goadesign/clue/instrument/README.md

 * `net.peer.addr`: The peer address.
 * `rpc.method`: Full name of RPC method.

-All the metrics but `rpc.server.active_requests` also have the following additional labels:
+All the metrics but `rpc.server.active_requests` for both unary and streaming gRPC methods and `rpc.server.request.size` and `rpc.server.response.size` for streaming methods also have the following additional labels:

-* `goa.method`: The method name as specified in the Goa design.
 * `rpc.status_code`: The response status code.

 ## Configuration